 We have already talked about Philippines earlier “Explore Philippines on a liveaboard diving trip”.
 So now it’s time to have a closer look at diving destinations this amazing country has to offer.
 Do we all remember that it’s really diverse?
-So here is you guide to help you to choose your perfect itinerary and explore Philippines on a liveaboard.
+So here is you guide to help you to choose your perfect itinerary in Philippines.

 Time to go: March to June

-This atoll coral reef situated in the Sulu Sea is made of two atolls that each have a small islet protruding from the water.
-The wide channel ( 8-km/5-mi ) in between with its diverse ecosystem is what attracts divers from all over the world.
+Tubbataha Reef is an atoll coral reef located in the Sulu Sea.
+The entire Tubbataha Reef consists of two atolls that each have a small islet protruding from the water.
+Between the two atolls there is an 8-km/5-mi wide channel with a flourishing, diverse ecosystem.

 Time to go: November to May

 This location is the best choice for shark lovers.
 Tunnels near Gato Island offer unique opportunities to see numerous whitetip sharks on the sandy bottom.
 The cleaning station on Monad Shoal is one of the few places in the world where you can almost always find thresher sharks, and hammerhead sharks are present at Kemod Shoal (a sunken island) from December to May.